Render Note

 Creating a render note#

-1. Create a Code note with the HTML language, with what needs to be displayed (for example <p>Hello world.</p>).
+1. HTML language for the legacy/vanilla method, with what needs to be displayed (for example <p>Hello world.</p>).

 2. Create a Render Note.